FAQs (Frequently Asked Questions)

 What placement tests do I need to be considered for Montgomery Scholars?

-Submission of your SAT or ACT scores is optional this year.
+Submission of your SAT or ACT scores is optional but recommended.
 You may choose to upload them if you have taken the tests, but that is not required.

 For Applicants Who Choose to Submit SAT and/or ACT scores:

-Applicants who took the SAT and/or ACT and are choosing to submit them must upload photocopies of your SAT and/or ACT scores on the Academic Works application by the January 5, 2021 deadline.
+Applicants who took the SAT and/or ACT and are choosing to submit them must upload photocopies of your SAT and/or ACT scores on the Academic Works application by the application deadline.
 Please request that these be sent to Montgomery College, Rockville Campus.

 For All Applicants